derekmcloughlin/derekmcloughlin.github.io/_posts/2014-09-13-Haskell-Dice-Of-Doom-Part-1.md

 To produce the game tree we get the current root node, find all possible moves (including a 'Pass' move if it isn't the player's first turn) and for each one of these moves, re-generate the board.
 The 'Pass' move will switch players, adding reinforcements if available.
+We also switch if there are no moves possible.
 We recursively do this until we've exhausted all possible moves.
 If we can't make a move on our first turn, the game ends.

-Note that the Haskell version here is different in structure from the Lisp version.
+Note that the Haskell version here is a bit different in structure from the Lisp version.
 The logic is the same, but I personally don't like functions that recursively call other functions - I prefer to keep everything in one.
 This is why the `attackMoves` function doesn't generate part of the game tree - it just calculates the attacking moves.